shashihacks/resilient-iot/Overview.md

 __Determining condition to irrigate__

-1. If soil moisture is less than 300 (No moisture) and Ananlog rain sensors value is greater than 3000 (No rain), then irrigates for certain amount of time (5 minutes chosen in our case).
+1. If soil moisture is less than 300 (No moisture) and analog rain sensor's value is greater than 3000 (No rain), then irrigates for certain amount of time (5 minutes chosen in our case).
 2. This is run as scheduled task and checked for every hour